-The Federal Reserve System is bigger than the board of governors headed by Ben Bernanke; bigger than its ominous headquarters in Washington, D.C.
+The Federal Reserve System is bigger than the board of governors; bigger than its ominous headquarters in Washington, D.C.
 The Federal Reserve System is the banking system, and while one of its mandates is to maintain “stable prices,” the reality is that the Federal Reserve is responsible for all of the inflation we’ve experienced since the Fed’s inception in 1913.
 How much inflation is that?
 Well, the value of the dollar has decreased by more than 95% in that time – and this is according to the government’s own Bureau of Labor Statistics.
 Here is a list of the three ways in which the Fed creates inflation.

 1. Monetizing government debt